 All trains and buses arrive in the city centre, just a stone’s throw away from Glasgow highlights such as George Square and the City Chambers, the hustle and bustle of the shopping miles Buchanan Street, Sauchiehall Street and Argyle Street, the Glasgow School of Art or Glasgow Cathedral.

 Where to Stay in Glasgow

 If you plan to stay in Glasgow overnight (you could also head back to Edinburgh in the evening), make your way to your hotel first.
 There are many options across all parts of town, but if you only have a day, I recommend finding accommodation in the city centre*.

-Check in or drop off your bags and head for a late breakfast in one of the many cafes around the city centre.
-Two of my favourite breakfast places are Picnic in the Marchant City or Rose & Grants, whose their vegan square sausage is a famous staple in town, even among meat-eaters.
+Check-in or drop off your bags and head for a late breakfast in one of the many cafes around the city centre.
+Two of my favourite breakfast places are Picnic in the Merchant City or Rose & Grant’s, whose their vegan square sausage is a famous staple in town, even among meat-eaters.